Investigating Commercial Property

 A prospective purchaser can ascertain the basic legal description from the county records, however, this description does not reveal access rights or restrictions, easements for utilities, possible limitations for development, nor does it account for recent changes.

 Generally, a bank or an experienced developer will require the land and building be appraised in order to establish the purchase price for the transaction.
-Surveys can be viewed as appraisals of the land, though not always required, very important to consider if there was not one performed recently (i.e. last five years).
-They are also required for most title endorsement required by lenders and can eliminate the need for seller’s to absorb liability, which they are reluctant to do.
+Though not always required, surveys are very important to consider if there was not one performed recently (i.e. last five years).
+They are also needed for most title companies to issue lender-required endorsements and can eliminate the need for seller’s to absorb liability, which they are reluctant to do.

 Property Condition Inspection